piersfinlayson/rs1541fs/README.md

 ### OpenCBM

 rs1541fs relies on OpenCBM.
-You must build and install it - you van do so like this:
+You must build and install OpenCBM - you can do so like this:

 ```
 sudo apt-get install build-essential libusb-dev cc65 linux-headers-$(uname -r)
 git clone https://github.com/OpenCBM/OpenCBM